-Bowman Scholar Program
+Bowman Scholar Program Summary

-Each year, a small group of Naval Academy midshipmen second class (juniors), who are seeking initial service assignments in the nuclear Navy, may be offered the opportunity to compete for appointments as Admiral Frank Bowman Scholars.
+Each year, a small group of Naval Academy midshipmen second-class (juniors), who are seeking initial service assignments in the nuclear Navy, may be offered the opportunity to compete for appointments as Admiral Frank Bowman Scholars.
 Prior to selection as a Bowman Scholar, candidates will be interviewed for the Navy's nuclear power training pipeline by the Director, Naval Reactors.
-If selected for nuclear power training and subsequently selected as a Bowman Scholar, the Scholar will participate in a tailored research internship during one of the summer training blocks preceding first class year and will participate in a special research-based learning opportunity during their last year as a midshipman.
+If selected for nuclear power training and subsequently selected as a Bowman Scholar, the Scholar will participate in a tailored research internship during one of the summer training blocks preceding first-class year and will participate in a special research-based learning opportunity during their last year as a midshipman.
 During the first year of commissioned service after graduation from the Academy, Bowman Scholars will likely be offered immediate, one-year graduate education experiences at the Naval Postgraduate School, resulting in a masters degree in a technical discipline.
-Midshipmen appointed as Bowman Scholars will be awarded (in second class year) any incentive monetary bonus associated with the Scholar's acceptance into the nuclear power training pipeline.
+Midshipmen appointed as Bowman Scholars will be awarded (in second-class year) any incentive monetary bonus associated with the Scholar's acceptance into the nuclear power training pipeline.

 Therefore, the Bowman Scholar Program has four components: